Classics: Light Of The World – London Town (Ensign)

 ‘London Town’ stands most likely as the most famous cut by the likes of Light Of The World.
 A group which appeared back at the end of the 70’s, takin’ their name from Kool & The Gang‘s 1974 album ‘Light Of Worlds’.
 But also a collective of talents who would soon after give birth to Beggar & Co (‘(Somebody) Help Me Out’) and Incognito.

-The ultra smooth ‘London Town’ is taken from their second album – ‘Round Trip’ – released back in 1980.
+Just like the infectious ‘Time’, the ultra smooth ‘London Town’ is taken from their second album – ‘Round Trip’ – released back in 1980.
 It got produced by Augie Johnson (Side Effect) and featured Victor Feldman on vibraphone.
 Japanese songstress Yasuko Agawa gave it more of an extrapolation than a cover version – ‘L.A.
 NIght’ – a couple of years after, along with the latter.

 Light Of The World saw the light in the late 70’s.
 Among their members, Paul ‘Tubbs’ Williams and Jean-Paul ‘Bluey’ Maunick who gave birth to Incognito.
 Peter Hinds who, as well, joined Incognito but also became a member of Atmosfear before becoming the producer of The Chimes.
 Not to mention David Baptiste who, along with Kenny Wellington and Neville McKrieth, gave shape to Beggar & Co.